-A study that was recently published in Frontiers in Psychology suggests that a novel cognitive technique can help reduce anxiety and procrastination.
+A study which was recently published in Frontiers in Psychology suggests that a novel cognitive technique can help reduce anxiety and procrastination.

 The study was motivated by prior research, which shows that people often procrastinate because they’re anxious about a task that they have to complete.
 In many cases, this anxiety can occur as a result of issues with people’s self-efficacy, which is a person’s appraisal of their ability to complete a specific task.